Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> Compile error occurs due to the text section exceeds

-When building the sketch, you may receive a compilation error message similar that the text section exceeds the available space on the board.
+When building the sketch, you may receive a compilation error message similar that *the text section exceeds the available space on the board*.
 This error occurs with ESP32 arduino core 2.0.0 or later.
 Since ESP32 arduino core 2.0.0, the object size of the library tends to be oversized, and the AutoConnect object size is also bloated.
-And also for some example sketches such as mqttRSSI, the BIN size after linkage does not fit in the default partition schema.
+And also for some example sketches such as mqttRSSI, the BIN size after linkage does not fit in the default partition scheme.

-I'm aware of this issue and trying to reduce the size of the AutoConnect object, but for now, changing the partition table at build is the most effective workaround.
+I'm aware of this issue[^1] and trying to reduce the size of the AutoConnect object, but for now, changing the partition table at build is the most effective workaround.
 See [How much memory does AutoConnect consume?](#how-much-memory-does-autoconnect-consume) for information on how to change the partition table.

+[^1]: In this case, the underlying factor is mainly the bloat of ESP-IDF.
+This issue is also being discussed by many contributors of the Arduino core development community and efforts are underway to make a solution.
+Refs: [espressif/arduino-esp32/issue#5630](https://github.com/espressif/arduino-esp32/issues/5630)

 ## <i class="fa fa-question-circle"></i> Compile error that 'EEPROM' was not declared in this scope